sourcegraph/handbook/content/engineering/campaigns/index.md

 * We do not scramble to get last-minute changes in before branch-cut.
 (If it's a blocking issue, there's [a process for that](https://about.sourcegraph.com/handbook/engineering/releases#issues).)
 * If there is no agenda in our sync doc for our Wednesday and Thursday syncs by 5 minutes before the meeting starts, the meeting is automatically cancelled.
 * If a process isn't serving us, we are quick to shut it down.
+* We aim to improve the developer experience of working on the campaigns and the Sourcegraph codebase as we work on it.
+We do that by allowing ourselves to set aside time to implement improvements if we see a chance to do so.
+For example: it's okay to spend half a day improving our test tooling if we know that it will make things easier for us and others in the future.

 ## Team Communication